What Is an Organizational Chart's Purpose in Aviation SMS?

 Isolate the Safety Department in Your Aviation SMS Org Chart

-Best practices dictate that the safety department is independent from other operational units to avoid conflicts of interest.
+Best practices dictate that the safety department is independent of other operational units to avoid conflicts of interest.
 In short, don't have the safety department reporting to Flight Ops or show the safety department reporting directly to an operations manager.

 Steps to Create the Aviation Safety Organizational Chart

 1) Find a suitable tool.
 Recommended options include: